michael-hahn/django-1/django/splice/README.md

 b = x // y  # b is an int object created from floor division
 ```
 For execution paths that do not create new objects, a further complication arises
-when an execution path *mutates* an *existing* object involved in the execution.
+when a path *mutates an existing object* involved in the execution.
 For example, when a byte is appended to an existing `bytearry` object, the operation
-does not create a new `bytearray` object but mutates the existing `bytearray` object
+does not create a new `bytearray` but mutates the existing `bytearray` object
 in-place:
 ```python
 b = bytearray([0, 1, 2])